Ansel-chen/Use-DCGAN-to-Generate-Anime-Faces/README.md

-please install dataset in [https://huggingface.co/datasets/huggan/anime-faces/blob/main/](https://huggingface.co/datasets/huggan/anime-faces)
+dataset is in [https://huggingface.co/datasets/huggan/anime-faces/blob/main/](https://huggingface.co/datasets/huggan/anime-faces) which is included in DAGAN/dataset

+you can delete output and run train.py

-this is my first GAN model experience
+this is my first GAN model experience.

 here are the results：